Showtim3/image-optimizer/README.md

 it shall be created automatically.Thereby reducing user efforts and making this script easier to use.

-2. Suppose the original image is a.jpg then in the transform directory, the optimized output image will be a.jpg.webp which can be made better by using some string manipulation on the `originalName Array`.
+2. Suppose the original image is a.jpg then in the transform directory, the optimized output image will be a.jpg.webp which can be made better by using some string manipulation on the `originalName Array`. @senseihimanshu Thanks :D (This issue has been solved)

 Pull Requests are welcome.